Nesvilab/FragPipe/README.md

 _Bruker .d indicates ddaPASEF files from timsTOF, other Bruker .d files should be converted to .mzML.
 Please also note that timsTOF data requires [Visual C++ Redistributable for Visual Studio 2017](https://aka.ms/vs/16/release/VC_redist.x64.exe) in Windows._ If you see an error saying cannot find Bruker native library, please try to install the Visual C++ redistibutable.

 <img src="https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/workflow_support.png" width="500px" align="middle"/>
+* DIA-NN requires installation of Thermo MS File Reader, see the [DIA-NN documentation](https://github.com/vdemichev/DiaNN#raw-data-formats) for details.

 _Please note_: TMT/iTRAQ quantification from Thermo .raw files will take longer than from .mzML files.

-#### Documentation
+#### Additional Documentation
 Complete MSFragger documentation can be found on the [MSFragger wiki](https://github.com/Nesvilab/MSFragger/wiki).
 For documentation on the Philosopher toolkit see the [Philosopher wiki](https://github.com/Nesvilab/philosopher/wiki).

 #### Questions and Technical Support
-See the MSFragger [wiki](https://github.com/Nesvilab/MSFragger/wiki) and [FAQ](https://github.com/Nesvilab/MSFragger/wiki/Frequently-Asked-Questions).
 View previous questions/bug reports in the
 [FragPipe issue tracker](https://github.com/Nesvilab/FragPipe/issues).
 Please post any new questions/bug reports regarding FragPipe itself here as well.
 For questions specific to individual components of FragPipe you can also use [MSFragger issue tracker](https://github.com/Nesvilab/MSFragger/issues), [Philosopher issue tracker](https://github.com/Nesvilab/philosopher/issues), [IonQuant issue tracker](https://github.com/Nesvilab/IonQuant/issues).
+See the MSFragger [wiki](https://github.com/Nesvilab/MSFragger/wiki) and [FAQ](https://github.com/Nesvilab/MSFragger/wiki/Frequently-Asked-Questions).

 For other tools developed by Nesvizhskii lab, visit our website